 Handicraft in Burgenland: Beautiful from Edelserpentin

-Admittedly: until our visit to the rock museum in Bernstein im Burgenland we hadn't heard of turpentine.
-And we did not know at all that it is a semi-precious stone and what beautiful things can be made from it.
-We were on our trip to Burgenland guest for lunch at Burg Bernstein, and right underneath is the rock museum by Otto Potsch, a noble serpentine sculptor who brings this stone to life in a wide variety of shapes.
+Admittedly: until our visit to the rock museum in Bernstein im Burgenland we had never heard of precious serpentine.
+And we didn't even know that it is a semi-precious stone and what beautiful things you can make from it.
+On our trip to Burgenland we were guest for lunch at Burg Bernstein, and just below is the Rock Museum by Otto Potsch, a precious serpentine sculptor who brings this stone to life in a wide variety of forms.
+The arts and crafts in Burgenland inspired us.

-We first take a look at the tunnel that leads from here into the mountain under the castle.
-Here and in other places in the vicinity of amber, precious serpentine has been mined for centuries, the semiprecious stone that takes on a rich, dark green hue after grinding and polishing.
+First we look at the tunnel that leads from here into the mountain below the castle.
+Here and in other places in the vicinity of amber, precious serpentine has been mined for centuries.
+This semi-precious stone takes on a rich, dark green hue after being cut and polished and is used in the creation of works of art.

-Potsch's occupation with stones meant that he also dealt with other rocks and fossils.
-And his latest project is a collection of photos he made of ancient animals, insects and plants in fossil rock.
-The result is a fascinating photographic exhibition, which can also be seen in the museum.
+Through Potsch's intensive occupation with different stones, his interest was extended to other types of rock and fossils.
+His latest project is a collection of photos he took of ancient animals, insects and plants in fossil rock.
+The resulting fascinating photo exhibition can also be admired in the museum.

 Petar's video about the Amber Museum can be found here: